 Often when you’re not feeling thirsty but a little hungry, it may also signify dehydration.
 Your body knows that it can absorb water from food.
 Therefore, it sends you signals of hunger

 Lower Your Dose

 Taking a dose that is too high is common among new kratom users in particular.
-Though there are guidelines for the recommended dosage, many factors affect the effects of kratom, and the amount of the right dose will vary on a case by case scenario.
+Though there are guidelines for the recommended dosage, many factors affect the effects of kratom, and the amount of the right dose will vary on a case-by-case basis.

 Some of the factors are age, weight, habits, diet, and metabolism.
-For instance, people with lower body fat percentage, such as athletes will require a lower dose.
+For instance, people with lower body fat percentages, such as athletes, will require a lower dose.

 Keep in mind that you will not know what dosage is right for you until you try it yourself.
 So, if you are new to kratom, start with the threshold dose and gradually build up.
 We talk more about it here.

 Another mistake that many make is using a spoon to measure their kratom dose.
 A spoon is not a reliable reference as each time, you can take a different amount.
 In terms of kratom, especially if you’ve bought it from a good vendor and it’s very potent, a slightly larger amount can make a massive difference.